LLMHQ Website UI Spec — Final

 - GitHub: https://github.com/llmhq-hub

-Each demo is standalone, runs in the browser or terminal, requires no API keys, and demonstrates one clear value proposition.
-They should be listed on a /demos/ index page with short descriptions.
+Each demo is standalone, requires no API keys, and demonstrates one clear value proposition.
+List them on the /demos/ index page with short descriptions and embedded replays.

 Demo 1: Prompt Versioning (PromptOps)